prakashpandey/ImageProcessing/README.md

 # ImageProcessing
-Various utility functions required in image processing
+Various utilities useful in image processing and computer vision projects

 ### crop
 crop an image.